home | about us

 Goals

-1. For the student to learn the basic organization of the Bible.
+1. For students to learn the basic organization of the Bible

-2. For the student to love the way the Bible has been preserved for them.
+2. For students to love the way the Bible has been preserved for them

-3. For the student to commit to learning more basic facts about the Bible.
+3. For students to commit to learning more basic facts about the Bible

 Topics